tehtbl/my-sorted-stars/STARS_by_topic.md

 - [bastillion-io/Bastillion](https://github.com/bastillion-io/Bastillion) - Bastillion is a web-based SSH console that centrally manages administrative access to systems.
 Web-based administration is combined with management and distribution of user's public SSH keys.
 - [dependabot/dependabot-core](https://github.com/dependabot/dependabot-core) - 🤖 Dependabot's core logic for creating update PR's.
 - [TeamPiped/Piped](https://github.com/TeamPiped/Piped) - An alternative privacy-friendly YouTube frontend which is efficient by design.
-- [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
-Integrates with 25+ databases and any API.
 - [fishercoder1534/Leetcode](https://github.com/fishercoder1534/Leetcode) - Solutions to LeetCode problems; updated daily.
 Subscribe to my YouTube channel for more.
 - [usdAG/cstc](https://github.com/usdAG/cstc) - CSTC is a Burp Suite extension that allows request/response modification using a GUI analogous to CyberChef
 - [apache/cloudstack](https://github.com/apache/cloudstack) - Apache CloudStack is an opensource Infrastructure as a Service (IaaS) cloud computing platform